 "We were placed at Stevenage Museum due to a university module, which was called Making Histories.
-The first time we both visited we was given a brief tour around the premises, and introduced to all the staff."
+The first time we both visited we were given a brief tour around the premises, and introduced to all the staff."

 We were both tasked to do different activities relating to the Talking New Towns Project organised by Grete who was the head of the project.